ivinjohn98/Parallel-Algorithms/assignments/hw4/readme.md

 | 16           | 1,000      | 8,000    | 3100            | 100         | 16             | 6.06727         |

 ![Maximum edge weight vs Time Delta-Stepping plot](max_edge_weight_experiment.png)

+With an increase in the maximum edge weight, we observe a linear increase in the expected time.
+Since we have a fixed delta value, the increase in the maximum edge weight causes the algorithm to process more heavy edges.
+This is because only a fraction of the edges, specifically \(\frac{\delta}{\text{max edge weight}}\), will be classified as light edges in the graph.
+As the maximum edge weight increases, fewer edges qualify as light edges, and more edges are considered heavy edges, which requires the algorithm to perform more sequential Dijkstra like computations for those edges.
+This shift makes the algorithm behave more like Dijkstra’s algorithm, which is known to be less efficient in parallel due to its sequential nature.
+Thus, the observed increase in expected time is expected, as the algorithm moves away from a more parallel approach and becomes dominated by the sequential heavy edge processing.

+Graph structure and sparsity, the use of 2 nodes causing communication overhead, edge weight distribution, and the barriers introduced by YGM in the algorithm's implementation can all have a minor impact on these results.